sutoiku/puffin/docs/Query Proxy.md

 ## Dialect Translation
-When delegating a subquery to a third-party SQL engine with [`SELECT THROUGH`](Clientless.md#select-through), the PuffinDB extension will handle SQL dialect translation, using [SQLGlot](https://github.com/tobymao/sqlglot) deployed on the collocated [CPython](https://github.com/python/cpython) runtime.
+When delegating a subquery to a third-party SQL engine with [`SELECT THROUGH`](Clientless.md#select-through), the PuffinDB extension will handle SQL dialect translation, using [SQLGlot](https://github.com/tobymao/sqlglot) deployed on a collocated [CPython](https://github.com/python/cpython) runtime.
 This will make it easy to write composite queries involving multiple SQL engines while using a single dialect.
 The following dialects are currently supported:

 - BigQuery
 - ClickHouse